alanakil/modernbert_newsgroups/README.md

 # ModernBERT

-In January 2025, I gave a presentation on ModernBERT at the AI Journal Club in PMI.
+In January 2025, I gave a presentation on ModernBERT at the AI Journal Club that I host.
 I reviewed the technical details including how it was pre-trained, its importance in the industry, and I contrasted it with its ancestor, BERT.

 In this repo, I finetuned ModernBERT-base on the NewsGroups dataset, which contains news articles classified into one of 20 classes.